-- cumulative:- If the cumulative is TRUE then the function returns cumulative distribution, else FALSE gives the probability density.
+- cumulative:- If the cumulative is TRUE, then the function returns cumulative distribution, else FALSE gives the probability density.

 Calculating Lognormal Distribution Excel Parameters

-Step 1:- Now calculate the natural logarithm values for the respective stock prices.
+- Now calculate the natural logarithm values for the respective stock prices.

-As can be seen in the above data, the =LN(Number) returns the natural logarithm value of the given number.
+As can be seen in the above data, the =LN(Number) returns the natural logarithm valueLN(Number) Returns The Natural Logarithm ValueLN function calculates the logarithm of a given number which takes a single number as the argument and gives the result as the logarithm. of the given number.

-Step 3:- Now we would also require the sum of the natural logarithm of the stock price and the sum of squared natural logarithm values to calculate the standard deviation.
+- Now, we would also require the sum of the natural logarithm of the stock price and the sum of squared natural logarithm values to calculate the standard deviation.

-Step 4:- Next calculate the mean for natural logarithm for the stock price.
+- Next, calculate the mean for natural logarithm for the stock price.

 Mean, µ= (5.97 + 5.99 + 6.21 + 6.54)/4